uncrypt3d/Browser-with-Proxy-manager/README.md

 ## Contact

-For questions or support, email: your.email@example.com
+For questions or support, contact via GitHub 'issues / discussions'.

 ---